rubatopy/rubato/docs/source/tutorials/platformer/step4.rst

 Step 4 - Creating a Level
 ###############################

-Welcome to part four of making a platformer in rubato.
 In this step, we will be creating a small level for our player to run in.

 We will build our level out of basic rectangle hitboxes.
 We can also pass in a Color to these hitboxes in order for them to draw.

 First let's set a variable for the level size.
 This will be the width of the level.
 Let's set it to be 120% the resolution of the screen.
+Note that it needs to be an integer, because it represents the width of the level in pixels.

 .. code-block:: python

     # size of level
-    level_size = rb.Display.res.x * 1.2
+    level_size = int(rb.Display.res.x * 1.2)

 This should be added right after the init call.
 Next, we will create our floor.
 We do this by creating a GameObject and adding a Rectangle hitbox to it.
 In the following code we also use the Rectangle's bottom_left property to place the floor correctly.
 We also give a "ground" tag to our floor.
 This will be